AvirukBasak/GameOfLife/README.md

 If you are not able to setup still, delete `dependecies/` and remove the line `add_subdirectory(dependencies)` from `/CMakeLists.txt`.
 Install SFML using your package manager and see if the project compiles.
 If you are using an older (or newer) version of SFML, you may need to change the source code of this project to fit with the API.

+ImGui font support and NewFrame functions are platform dependent and you'll need to call ImGui_ImplXXXX_NeeFrame() depending on your platform.
+On Windows it'll be DirectX and Win32 and on Linux it'll be OpenGL3.

+Therefore depending on your platform, you'll need to call the functions accordingly.
+See [`thirdparty/imgui/backends`](thirdparty/imgui/backends) for platform specific sources.

 ## Screenshots
 ### Window